MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

 ## TCS calculation on higher rate if customer is not having PAN

-For example, invoice has been raised to customer for INR 50,000 on which 1% TCS is applicable for Nature of collection “Scrap”.
+For example, invoice has been raised to customer for INR 50,000 on which 1% TCS is applicable for Nature of collection 'Scrap'.
 But if there is no PAN available for customer then higher TCS of 5% is applicable.

   - In this case TCS calculation will be as following: